General Questions about Physical Therapy

 What degree is earned after completion of the program?

-The degree offered is the Doctor of Physical Therapy, or DPT.
+The degree offered is the Doctor of Physical Therapy or DPT.

 Will I be eligible to sit for the National Physical Therapy Exam and apply for licensure when I complete the program?

 The program has determined that its curriculum meets the state educational requirements for licensure or certification in all states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands secondary to its accreditation by the Commission on Accreditation in Physical Therapy Education based on the following: Accreditation of a physical therapist or physical therapist assistant program by the CAPTE satisfies state educational requirements in all states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
-Thus, students graduating from CAPTE-accredited physical therapist and physical therapist assistant educational programs are eligible to take the National Physical Therapy Examination and apply for licensure in all states.
+Thus, students graduating from CAPTE-accredited physical therapist and physical therapist assistant education programs can take the National Physical Therapy Examination and apply for licensure in all states.
 For state qualifications and licensure requirements, please refer to the Federation of State Boards of Physical Therapy website at www.fsbpt.org.

 How long is the program?